This article caught my attention recently.

-First off, I have to talk about THIS fucking bullshit, which fills me with such white hot rage that I can barely speak: “She would not be allowed to drive departmental vehicles for two to four weeks until her insulin doses were adjusted properly”.
+First off, I have to talk about THIS stupidity, which fills me with such white hot rage that I can barely speak: “She would not be allowed to drive departmental vehicles for two to four weeks until her insulin doses were adjusted properly”.

 IT IS LITERALLY IMPOSSIBLE TO PREVENT LOWS ALL THE TIME.
 IT IS LITERALLY IMPOSSIBLE TO BE A HUMAN BEING WHO MOVES THEIR BODY AND CONSUMES FOOD AND NEVER GETS LOW.
 That is not a possible thing.
 There is no “perfect adjustment” to be made to never get a low.
 I shudder to imagine what the moron who made that declaration thinks diabetes is.
 “Oh, I just need to take 4 units of insulin per meal and then I’ll never get low!
 I was taking 5, but now I’m fixed!”
 I ask you this, moron who made that statement: WHY EXACTLY DO YOU THINK LOWS STILL HAPPEN?
 WOULDNT EVERYONE JUST DO THIS PERFECT TRICK OF ‘ADJUSTING THEIR DOSE’ AND HAVE ELIMINATED THEM?

 I read somewhere – in an actual book written by an actual doctor – that if you have 4 or less lows PER WEEK, you’re doing good.
 Um… so this lady had 2 in multiple months of her job?!
 She sounds like superwoman.